mazgi/ansible-galaxy.gentoo-systemd/README.md

 docker compose up --wait
 ```

-:information_source: After completing to start containers, you can ensure these are running correctly using the `docker compose ps` and `docker compose logs` commands.
+:information_source: After completing the container starting process, you can ensure these are running correctly using the `docker compose ps` and `docker compose logs` commands.

 ```
 ❯ docker compose logs --no-log-prefix provisioning